-Each of our schools is equipped with a kitchen and students are provided with lunches meeting all the requirements of the Healthy Foods Act.
 Whitsons also provides catering services to all the schools for special events and meetings and works with community groups when school kitchens are used for fund raising events.

-All profits from the food services operation are used to purchase equipment for our kitchens.
+All profits from the food services operation are returned to the program and are used to purchase equipment for our kitchens.
+In 2012-13, the following equipment was upgraded or replaced: